Pik6C/Rfoc/README.md

 Under User variables, click on **Path** and then click **Edit**.
 The Edit Environment Variable window will appear.<br>
-Click on New, enter the path where the vira command is located, and click OK.<br>
+Click on New, enter the path where the rfoc command is located, and click OK.<br>
 Return to the Environment Variables window.<br>
 <br>